bmoscon/cryptostore/README.md

 ### Planned features
 * [ ] Missing data detection and correction (for exchanges that support historical data, typically only trade data)
+* [ ] Support other caching engines.
+Currently uses Redis Streams.
+Will also support kafka (and maybe others) in near future